GOget42/white_matter/README.md

 ## 🎯 Objective

-This application supports decision-makers in alpine regions by offering a transparent and flexible tool for **sustainable snow management** – both economically and ecologically.
+This application supports decision-makers in alpine regions by offering a transparent and flexible tool for **estimating the utility of nucleating agents** – both economically and ecologically.